3.1. Prevalence, aetiology, risk of recurrence

 In children, the indications for PNL are similar to those in adults.

-Offer children with single ureteral stones > 10 mm shock wave lithotripsy (SWL) if localisation is possible or ureteroscopy as first-line option.
+Offer children with single ureteral stones less than 10 mm shock wave lithotripsy (SWL) if localisation is possible or ureteroscopy as first-line option.

 Ureteroscopy is a feasible alternative for ureteral stones not amenable to SWL.